sushmalal66-ctrl/new-earth/README.md

 - Three.js community for excellent documentation
 - GSAP team for powerful animation tools
 - Lenis team for smooth scrolling innovation
+- react-type-animation for typing effects

 ---

-Built with ❤️ for exploring our planet's incredible history.
+Built with ❤️ for exploring our planet's incredible history through innovative web technologies.